-Believe it or not, opening a brokerage account in the United States is one of the most versatile ways to invest in Asia.
+It might be hard to believe, but opening a brokerage account in the United States is one of the more versatile ways to invest in Asia.

-The NASDAQ Stock Market has the highest concentration of Asian stocks outside of the continent itself, with 197 different stocks from China, Japan, India, the Philippines and several more.
-There are also international listings on the New York Stock Exchange; but less than on the NASDAQ.
+The NASDAQ has the highest concentration of stocks in Asia outside of the continent itself.
+There’s 197 different stocks from China, Japan, India, the Philippines and several more.
+The New York Stock Exchange has numerous international listings too, but the NASDAQ has even more.

 ETFs and Mutual Funds Can Help You Invest in Asia

-With all of that said, the best way to invest in Asia is being here on the ground.
-The vast opportunities in frontier markets, for example, can’t be found on a stock exchange.
+With all of that said, ETFs are not the best way to invest in Asia.
+The region’s best opportunities aren’t found on a stock exchange – especially not New York’s.